 Up to 80% of the population has some form of gum disease but are not aware of it.
 Gum disease is a persistent bacterial infection surrounding one tooth or several teeth.
 The disease is caused when bacteria (found in plaque) produces toxins and enzymes that irritate the gums causing inflammation and infection.
-(GINGIVITIS VIDEO)
+For more information on Gingivitis, watch the video below.

 what does gum disease look like in your mouth?